Pixel48/SerialExaminer/README.md

 > For now every installer will trigger [UAC](https://en.wikipedia.org/wiki/User_Account_Control), because it's not digitally signed, because I'm just a student developing a small project and (for now) I can't afford digital certification

 ## Usage
-1. Ask your students to send you test responses in .txt files named after their full names, journal number, any ID numbers or anything else, that can identify them.
-Aks them to write answers in these files in format <question number>.<correct answer>, line by line.
-The order of questions and letter size don't matter.
+### Creating exam key file
 ![Exam file example](docs/img/exam_file.png)

-2. Run SerialExaminer from desktop shortcut and create or import exam key file (\*.exkey).
+1. Run SerialExaminer from desktop shortcut and create or import exam key file (\*.exkey).
    - If you create exam key file...
      - Provide the exact number of questions and answers in the exam and hit `Create key!` button